Veterinary Technician

 Accreditation

-Our Veterinary Technician program is accredited by:
+The Veterinary Science Centre and our Veterinary Technician program are accredited by:

 Since we are accredited by the Ontario Association of Veterinary Technicians (OAVT) our graduates are eligible to write the Veterinary Technician National Examination (VTNE) examination.